hngrtr/genai-toolbox/docs/en/getting-started/quickstart.md

-# Toolbox Quickstart
+---
+title: "Toolbox Quickstart"
+type: docs
+weight: 1

-This guide would help you set up a basic agentic application using toolbox.
+description: This guide would help you set up a basic agentic application using toolbox.

+---

 ## Step 1: Set up a Cloud SQL database